-- 16. Q: Why is there not a clear and straightforward policy in the granting of special consideration/exemption for eligible staff on maternity?
-It would be reasonable to allow automatic reduction of one output for anyone who has at least one birth during the assessment period. - A: Similar view and suggestion were noted and considered by the UGC and its sub-committees at their meetings in May 2018.
+- 18. Q: Why is there not a clear and straightforward policy in the granting of special consideration/exemption for eligible staff on maternity?
+It would be reasonable to allow automatic reduction of one output for anyone who has at least one birth during the assessment period. - A: Similar view and suggestion were noted and considered by the UGC and its sub-committees in previous RAEs.
 Regarding the proposed automatic reduction of one output for staff on maternity grounds, there is a practical need for universities to provide information and documentary proof in order to identify and process for such cases.
 While individual staff cases may involve maternity and/or other concurrent circumstances or complications, providing automatic reduction on maternity ground may open up questions on gender equality and similar arguments on other grounds.
-On balance, the UGC and its sub-committees affirmed to maintain the provisions in Guidance

-Notes, i.e. universities may request for special consideration/exemption for individual staff members on a case by case basis.
+On balance, the UGC and its sub-committees affirmed to maintain the provisions in Guidance Notes, i.e. universities may request for special consideration/exemption for individual staff members on a case by case basis.

-17. Q: How would you respond to the opinion that the RAE has driven academics to concentrate on research and less on teaching?
+19. Q: How would you respond to the opinion that the RAE has driven academics to concentrate on research and less on teaching?

 - A: Research, teaching and learning are amongst the core missions of UGC-funded universities.
-The RAE results will provide guidance for the universities' future developments in respect of pursuing research excellence and creating yet more synergies among research, teaching and learning activities. - 18.
-Q: How do you respond to the observation of "game-playing" by universities, e.g. hiring "star professors" from overseas to boost the RAE performance.
+The RAE results will provide guidance for the universities' future developments in respect of pursuing research excellence and creating yet more synergies among research, teaching and learning activities. - 20.
+Q: How do you respond to the observation of "game-playing" by universities, e.g. hiring "star professors" from overseas to boost the RAE performance?
 What has been/will be done by the UGC to deter/penalise such "game-playing" action? - A: There has been no evidence to substantiate the observations of "game-playing" by universities in the RAEs.

-That said, the UGC has put in place measures with a view to addressing any (potential) occurrence of recruiting staff solely for the purpose of making submissions for the RAE 2020.
-In finalising the Framework for the RAE 2020, the UGC decided to refine the commencement date of employment in the staff eligibility criteria from "1 October 2018" (in the proposed framework for consultation issued in May 2017) to "1 September 2017" (in the finalised Framework announced in October 2017).
-Agreement had been reached with the Heads of Universities on the refinement before announcement of the finalised Framework.
+That said, the UGC has put in place measures with a view to addressing any (potential) occurrence of recruiting staff solely for the purpose of making submissions since RAE 2020.
+Similar to RAE 2020, the finalised Framework of RAE 2026 sets the commencement date of employment in the staff eligibility criteria at "1 September 2023", following an agreement with the Heads of Universities.